ueman/splash/README.md

 ---

+💰 Using this library in a commercial product?
+Consider [becoming a sponsor](https://github.com/ueman#sponsor-me).

 This package contains a few alternatives for [InkSplash.splashFactory](https://api.flutter.dev/flutter/material/InkSplash/splashFactory-constant.html) and [InkRipple.splashFactory](https://api.flutter.dev/flutter/material/InkRipple/splashFactory-constant.html).
 In other words this are custom button pressed effects.